-Here are Four tips to keep you going during this tricky time:
+Here are four tips to keep you going through the holidays:

 - Keep a food journal.
 This is NOT about calorie counting and deprivation.
 This is about accountability!
-All of the bites, licks and tastes add up quickly and if you start writing them down, you’ll be more inclined to be aware of them.
+All of the bites, licks and tastes add up quickly, and if you start writing them down, you’ll be more aware of them.
 Research shows that people who kept a food diary and adhered to it greater than 75% of the time not only maintained their weight during the holidays but were actually able to lose weight (if that was their goal).

 - Make moving fun!
-Moving is a surefire way to keep yourself on track and one of the neat things about the holidays is that there are fun ways to keep moving without feeling like it’s a chore.
-Try ice skating, a holiday 5k that you can walk or jog if you’d like (most cities have holiday races going on), a family holiday step challenge (who can get the most steps for one week in December), a snowshoe perhaps.
+Moving is a surefire way to keep yourself on track.
+One of the neat things about the holidays is that there are fun ways to keep moving without feeling like it’s a chore.
+Try ice skating, a holiday 5k that you can walk or jog (most cities have holiday races going on), a family holiday step challenge (who can get the most steps for one week in December) or even a snowshoe adventure.
 One of the best parts of the holidays is time with family.
-So make moving a family affair and make it fun!
+So make moving a family affair, and make it fun!

 - Remake some of your old family recipes.
-Eating healthy is gaining popularity, and there is nothing that says you have to continue to make your recipes such that you’ll consume much too many calories in one side dish.
-Try looking up your favorite recipes on the internet and specifically looking for healthier alternatives.
+Eating healthy is gaining popularity, and there is nothing that says you have to continue to make your recipes in a way that means you’ll consume too many calories in one side dish.
+Try looking up your favorite recipes on the internet, and specifically look for healthier alternatives.
 For instance, did you know you can make mashed potatoes with buttermilk and low-fat milk instead of butter and cream?
 Or how about pumpkin pie with no added sugar and only three ingredients?
 These recipes are easily available on the web, just a few clicks away!